ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The profile can be named in the token using the profile claim described in {{profile-claim}}.

-A profile can apply to attestation evidence or to attestation results or both.
+A profile can apply to Attestation Evidence or to Attestation Results or both.

 ## Format of a Profile Document